php-dev-br/laravel-doc-pt-br/validation.md

 <a name="validating-arrays"></a>
 ## Validating Arrays

 Validating array based form input fields doesn't have to be a pain.
-You may use "dot notation" to validate attributes within an array.
-For example, if the incoming HTTP request contains a `photos[profile]` field, you may validate it like so:

-    $validator = Validator::make($request->all(), [
-        'photos.profile' => 'required|image',
-    ]);

-You may also validate each element of an array.
 For example, to validate that each e-mail in a given array input field is unique, you may do the following:

     $validator = Validator::make($request->all(), [
         'person.*.email' => 'email|unique:users',